-On or about April 12, 2021, WEA provided written notice of this incident to all affected individuals, which includes two (2) Maine residents.
+On August 12, 2021, Haledon began mailing notice of this incident to potentially affected individuals, which includes approximately five (5) Maine residents.
 Written notice is being provided in substantially the same form as the letter attached here as Exhibit A.